Type Inference

 Type Widening

-In mutable context a literal type is inferred as its base type:
+In a mutable context a literal type is inferred as its base type:

 import { } from "tstyche";